Montenegro women's national handball team: 2013–present

 After two successes in 2012, Montenegro was eliminated by Denmark in the round of 16 at the 2013 World Women's Handball Championship.

 Montenegro did well in the 2014 European Women's Handball Championship.
 After making it to the semi-finals, the team was defeated by Spain.
 In the end, Montenegro finished in fourth place.

 Montenegro made significant strides in the 2015 World Women's Handball Championship.
 After a notable win against Hungary 32–15, Montenegro eliminated Angola in the round of 16.
 However, in the quarterfinals, Norway defeated Montenegro 26–25.
 That was the first performance of Montenegro in the quarterfinals of a World Women's Handball Championship.

 At their second appearance in the Summer Olympics, Montenegro did not perform as well, in the 2016 Rio de Janeiro Olympics.
 With five defeats during the group stage, Montenegro finished in nearly last place.

 After the Olympics, Montenegro made big changes to the team and recruited many new young players produced by ŽRK Budućnost.
 The first main competition for the newly formed team was at the 2016 European Women's Handball Championship, where Montenegro had the youngest team.
 With one win and two defeats, the team finished in 13th place.

 In November 2017, The Handball Federation of Montenegro stated that the new head coach of the national team would be Per Johansson instead of Dragan Adžić, who had served the team for seven years.
 As a coach, Adžić led Montenegro to nine big international competitions, winning gold during the 2012 European Championship and silver during the Summer Olympics the same year.

 With a new head coach, Montenegro finished sixth in the 2017 World Women's Handball Championship, with equal wins and losses, 3–1–3.
 The next year, they played at the 2018 European Women's Handball Championship in France but did not succeed.
 After six games, Montenegro finished the tournament in ninth place.

 Competitive record

 The Montenegrin national team has participated in many international competitions, including the Summer Olympics, World Championship and European Championship.

 Olympic Games

-Montenegro has participated in two Summer Olympics (2012 and 2016).
+Montenegro has participated in three Summer Olympics (2012, 2016 and 2020).
 In 2012, the women's handball team won the first Olympic medal for Montenegro since their independence.

 World Championship

 Montenegro has participated in six World Championships.
-After failing to qualify for championships 2007 and 2009, they have participated in six consecutive tournaments.
+After failing to qualify for championships 2007 and 2009, they have participated in seven consecutive tournaments.
 The best results Montenegro had were in 2015 and 2017, when they played in the quarterfinals.